 Some estimate the video game industry to be worth $100 billion worldwide.
 Whether or not there is a proven causal relationship between violent games and violent behavior, Vice President Joe Biden wanted to meet with video game industry representatives.
-About a week ago, they talked for two hours.
+He did, and they talked for two hours.
 The topic: gun violence prevention.

 According to Biden, the issue at stake wasn’t just gun control.
 It was about “civility in society,” and the coarsening of our culture.”